Pack your bags, we are going abroad

 Leaping into Tanzania

-In 1966, Enza Zaden joined forces with another seed trader to breed bean varieties in Tanzania in East Africa.
+In 1966, we took a pioneering step by partnering with another seed trader to breed high-quality bean varieties in Tanzania, East Africa.
 The tropical climate in the high region of Arusha was temperate and relatively dry, making this perfect for selecting vegetable varieties.
-For that time, this was another bold move that resulted in our own seed production location.
-And our Tanzania facility is still going strong today!
+At the time, this was a bold and visionary move—one that led to the establishment of our own seed production facility.
+Decades later, our Tanzania operation continues to thrive, playing a key role in our global seed production network!

 Connection to Japan